 As the nozzle encounters debris, whether it’s thick sludge, hairballs, calcification, soap scum, or undissolved food matter, the pressurized stream of water breaks it apart and washes it out of the pipe.
 In some cases, we may combine abrasive materials with the water to cut through more solid matter, such as metal, stone, and larger tree roots.

-If your drains experience chronic clogs, a single water jetting procedure can yield favorable results for up to a year, depending on how you care for your drains.
+If your drains experience chronic clogs, a single water jetting procedure can yield favorable results for up to a year, depending on how you routinely care for your drains after cleaning.
 To help keep your drains free of buildup, routine maintenance cleanings are also recommended.

-Regular Drain Cleaning
+Routine, Maintenance Drain Cleaning

-● Drain blockages.
 Shower drains, bathroom sink drains, and kitchen drains are notorious for developing blockages comprised of hair, soap scum, and food particles.
 As these items build within your pipes, they can slow or completely stop normal water flow through the drain.

-● System backups.
 When too much debris collects in your mainline, it can cause a complete system backup.
 In such cases, you may notice sewer smells wafting up through your drains or overflow bubbling up through your shower, bathtub, or floor drains.

-● Leaky pipes.
 When minerals build up on the interior walls of your pipes, they slowly calcify.
 Over time, this calcification can corrode portions of your plumbing system, causing minor leaks to form.
 This issue is especially prevalent near pipe joints and connections.
 Too, severe backups in the system can create intense water pressure that, over time, can burst through weaker pipe connections.

-With routine drain cleaning and maintenance, we’ll ensure your entire plumbing system is in proper working condition through whatever cleaning methods we deem necessary.
+With routine drain cleaning and maintenance, we’ll ensure your entire plumbing system is in proper working condition through whichever cleaning methods we deem necessary.
 Typically, annual cleanings follow the same procedure as water jetting, which allows us to flush all manner of buildup from your pipes in the most rapid, efficient manner.